avisin27/avyay-platform/README.md

 ### ✨ Overview

-**Avyay Reflects** enables students to submit subject-wise reflections in video or text form and receive structured, thoughtful feedback from teachers.
+**Reflects** enables students to submit subject-wise reflections in video or text form and receive structured, thoughtful feedback from teachers.
 Designed for asynchronous learning, it transforms daily education into a meaningful journey of introspection and personal growth.

-> **“Avyay”** means *imperishable* in Sanskrit — reflecting our mission to create learning that lasts.

 ---